marispace-x/selfdescriptions/README.md

 ![alt TEST](figures/Marispace-X-Concept_self_descriptions.jpg)
 *Figure 1: Concept for self-descriptions of different entities in the federated catalogue in Marispace-X*

 Each self-description can have the three following data files.
 Only the verified JSON-LD will be stored in the Federated Catalogue.
+All entities that already have a SHACL, JSON-LD, and/or a verified JSON-LD file can be found in the respective folders in this repository (selfdescriptions/)
 - SHACL (template of the self-description that can be filled out using the SD Creation Wizard - https://sd-creation-wizard.gxfs.dev/)
 - JSON-LD (self-description file created from the SHACL template using the SD Creation Wizard)
 - verified JSON-LD (the self-description needs to be verified, "wrapped" into a verifiable paragraph)